piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 A Subclass is a specialization that grants you special abilities at certain Bard levels, as specified in the Subclass.

-For the rest of your career, you gain each of your Subclass’s features that are of your Bard level and lower.
+For the rest of your career, you gain each of your Subclass's features that are of your Bard level and lower.
 This Class' description tells you the levels when your Subclass provides features.

 ### 4th Level: Feat